thunder-thigh/eyelight/README.md

 # eyelight
-EyeLight is a localtime based GUI+CLI tool to set temperature of displays for X11 clients.
+EyeLight is a localtime based CLI+GUI(kinda) tool to set temperature of displays for X11 clients.

 ## Installation